 ●Systematic changes needed: from production and public procurement to advertising and waste management

-What does all these mean to the aftermarket screen industry?
+What do all these mean to the aftermarket screen industry?

-With European Union’s planning to implement new “Right to Repair” act of electronic products, including mobile phones in 2021 in order to protect the rights of consumers to independently choose maintenance and repair parts and promote environmental protection, the mobile phone aftermarket industry will be more prosperous.
-Meanwhile, for end-users, to choose the appropriate spare parts, it will be getting complicated as to in what way to buy.
+With the European Union’s planning to implement a new “Right to Repair” act on electronic products, including mobile phones in 2021 in order to protect the rights of consumers to independently choose maintenance and repair parts and promote environmental protection, the mobile phone aftermarket industry will be more prosperous.
+Meanwhile, for end-users, choosing the appropriate spare parts, it will be getting complicated as to what way to buy.

 1.Supply Chain: work with strong suppliers which can develop new product and help you expand market.